brainthinks/Audible-AAX-Converter/README.md

 To get your activation bytes:

-1. Log into your amazon account in Firefox (seems to help)
+1. Log into your Amazon account in your local Firefox browser (maybe helps?)
 1. Make a credentials file, which will be used to read in your account credentials:
     1. `yarn run creds`
-1. Edit that file to insert your email and password
+1. Edit the file `./` to insert your email and password
 1. Run the `cli` script
     1. `yarn run get`
 1. If the script completed successfully, you can delete your credentials file if you wish
     1. `yarn run rm-creds`
-1. Your activation bytes will be written to `./assets/activation_bytes.txt`
+1. Your activation bytes will be written to `./config/activation_bytes.txt`

 ### Downloading your library